digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.2024.Bachelor Thesis.md

 #### Methodology
 #### Inaturalist ressources

-# From DBGI to EMI : DOK project
+# Transitionning from DBGI to EMI

 ## Background
 ### The DOK trial